KrofDrakula/microdata-tool/README.md

 # HTML5 microdata testing tool #

+To see this tool in action, visit [http://krofdrakula.github.com/microdata-tool](http://krofdrakula.github.com/microdata-tool).

 This tool was written to aid in debugging and browsing HTML5 microdata.

 To use this tool, simply include the script anywere after the inclusion